-- PBGC OIG Special Agent^{(D)(7)(C)} (Case Agent) obtained all CACI contracts in existence for the last 3 years.
-None of the contracts contained any statements for the mitigation of organizational conflicts of interest (OCI). - On November 30, 2015, Case Agent called to gain a better understanding of issues regarding CACI having an unfair advantage at PBGC. provided the following information during the phone call: - PBGC Procurement Department (PD)^{(D)(G)} brought ^{(D)(G)} in to PBGC as a consultant as PBGC was in need of help with their IT procurements. - During a March 15, 2015 meeting at PBGC, ^{[1]6} gave a presentation on the services ^{[1]6} non-profit company Interoperability Clearinghouse (IC) could provide to PBGC.
+- PBGC OIG Special Agent (Case Agent) obtained all CACI contracts in existence for the last 3 years.
+None of the contracts contained any statements for the mitigation of organizational conflicts of interest (OCI). - On November 30, 2015, Case Agent called to gain a better understanding of issues regarding CACI having an unfair advantage at PBGC. provided the following information during the phone call: - brought in to PBGC as a consultant as PBGC was in need of help with their IT procurements. - During a March 15, 2015 meeting at PBGC, gave a presentation on the services non-profit company Interoperability Clearinghouse (IC) could provide to PBGC.
 Attendees at the meeting included David Trumble, Marilyn Collins, Steve Block, Deborah Herald, Jeff Donohue, Alex Granados, and others. - CACI has a Systems Engineering and Technical Assistance (SETA) Support contract with the PBGC PD, as well as a \$140,000,000 IDIQ contract in the PBGC IT Department.
-Per 2007, this is a definite violation of the FAR, as it gives CACI an unfair advantage at PBGC.
+Per (Section 2014), this is a definite violation of the FAR, as it gives CACI an unfair advantage at PBGC.
 CACI should have to choose either the SETA contract or the IDIQ contract.
 They cannot have both.
-2007 did not know the names of these contracts and which contract had an earlier effective date. - Other companies in similar situations have divested parts of their companies so as not to be in violation of the FAR. - When [0](a) [ater spoke with [0](b)] about the March meeting, [0](b) [ater spoke with b] about the March meeting, [0](b) [ater spoke with b] about the PBGC had decided to use "organic resources" in dealing with their IT procurement problems.
-[00] [ater questions this decision for two reasons.
-First, [0](b) [ater questions why PBGC contacted [0](b) [ater spoke with b] [ater spo - o (00) would like an explanation as to why PD decided to fix their IT procurement issues with organic resources rather than with the assistance of IC.
-(00) stated that (00) non-profit was established for solving the type of issues that PBGC is experiencing.